mengyangq/mengyangq.github.io/_pages/about.md

 # News

 **Apr 2026**
+- Paper accepted for publication in Electronics: *Bias in Large Language Models: Origin, Evaluation, and Mitigation*.
+- Paper accepted at ICAIE 2026: *Automated Writing Evaluation with Corrective Feedback*.
 - Presented at the 2026 NJSHA Convention: *How Is AI Being Used Across Communication Disorders?
 A Review of the Research*.

 **Mar 2026**